Tyler9937/DS-Unit-3-Sprint-1-Software-Engineering/Unit 3 SC/challenge.md

   slightly different things running on all of them.
 How could containers help us improve this situation?

+##Part 7 Answers
+	The most important part of code reviews is to make sure that all the code is orgainized and functional.
+It is also important that during code reviews that any major bugs in the code are found.
+When people review my code I appricate being informed of styling errors and functinality problems.

+	Containers can help with th computer problem of slightly diffrent things running on all of them.
+Containers do this by being an isolated enviorment from the main computre that as its own packages and operating system.
+By utiizing containers code becasue much easier to share amongs diffrent devices.

 Answer both of these questions (baseline ~5 sentences) here in text.

 ### Part 8 - Turn it in!